Skip to main content

 Coastal Ocean Acidification Indicators

 In addition to the data packages, there is a companion visualization tool: Atlas of North American Coastal Ocean Acidification Indicators.
-Users can select the indicator and depth to provide a visualization of the data.
+Users can select the variable and depth to provide a visualization of the data.

 Aragonite saturation state (or Omega) is a good index to track ocean acidification, with higher Omega favoring precipitation and lower Omega favoring dissolution.
 When aragonite saturation state falls below 3, some organisms become stressed, and when saturation state is less than 1, shells and other aragonite structures could begin to dissolve.
 In the picture above, you can see the coasts of Alaska suffer from a higher degree of acidification, while the Gulf of Mexico is much better off.